 Configure input mappings for both players in Edit >

-Project Settings > Input
+Project Settings > Input to ensure separate

 controls for Player 1 and Player 2.

-in Edit > Project
+Check Use Splitscreen in Edit > Project

-Settings > Engine - General Settings
+Settings > Engine - General Settings, and

 configure the Split-Screen Layout according to your game's